AI Statistics for Non-Majors

 Developers who can handle basic coding but lack habits for testing, refactoring, and documentation

-Those who want to quickly adapt to practical work and grow into a “highly capable developer” through AI tools
+Those who want to adapt quickly to practical work and grow into a “productive developer” through AI tools

-Those who need to handle coding + infrastructure management + collaboration alone or in a small team with limited resources
+Those who need to handle code writing + infrastructure management + collaboration alone or in a small team with limited resources

 Startup developers who need rapid prototyping and iterative experimentation

-Analysts interested in AI prompting → code automation → workflow optimization
+Analysts interested in AI prompts → code automation → workflow optimization

-Learners who want to quickly master new languages or frameworks
+Learners who want to quickly master new languages/frameworks

-Researchers who want to accelerate the technical paper summarization → code reproduction process with the help of AI
+Summarizing technical papers → Reproducing code: Researchers who want to accelerate this process with the help of AI

-Those who want to understand prompt-based code review/quality control/automation workflows while collaborating with development teams
+People who want to understand the flow of prompt-based code review, quality control, and automation while collaborating with development teams

 Those who want to streamline collaboration between planners, designers, and developers

-Key Topics: Why prompts are important for developers, changing work structures, and basic concepts.
+Core Topics: Why prompts are important for developers, the changing work structure, and basic concepts.

 Lessons covered: Importance, definition of a good prompt, factors to consider when writing, the value of patterns, etc.